shichao-an/notes/docs/apue/ch8.md

 }
 ```
 * The shell’s `-c` option tells it to take the next command-line argument, *cmdstring*, as its command input instead of reading from standard input or from a given file.
 The shell parses this null-terminated C string and breaks it up into separate command-line arguments for the command.
 The actual command string that is passed to the shell can contain any valid shell commands.
 * `_exit` is called instead of `exit`.
-This prevents any standard I/O buffers, which would have been copied from the parent to the child across the fork, from being flushed in the child.
+This prevents any standard I/O buffers, which would have been copied from the parent to the child across the `fork`, from being flushed in the child.

 [p266-267]